Operators of quantum theory of Dirac's free field: Quantum theory

 written with the compact notation

 and similarly for the second term.
 For shortening the terminology we say here that the associated operators $A\Leftrightarrow (\tilde A, \tilde A^c)$ are the {\em parents} operators of $\mathsf{A}$.
 We specify that the bracket (\ref{qA}) is calculated according to Eq. (\ref{expA}) in which the last term changes its sign after introducing the normal ordering of the operator products.
-When $\tilde A^c=- \tilde A$ we say that the one-particle operator (\ref{Aq}) is even describing an additive property which is similar for particles and antiparticles as, for example, the energy, momentum, spin, etc. The odd operators for which $\tilde A^c= \tilde A$ describe electrical properties depending on the opposite charges of particles and antiparticles.
+When $\tilde A^c=- \tilde A$ we say that the one-particle operator (\ref{Aq}) is even (of positive charge parity) describing an additive property which is similar for particles and antiparticles as, for example, the energy, momentum, spin, etc. The odd operators (with negative charge parity), for which $\tilde A^c= \tilde A$, describe electrical properties depending on the opposite charges of particles and antiparticles.
 We introduce thus the operator signature which behaves in commutation relations as the usual algebraic signs in multiplication, e. g. $[A_{\rm odd}, B_{\rm odd}]=C_{\rm even},\, [A_{\rm odd}, B_{\rm even}]=C_{\rm odd},...$ etc.

 Given an arbitrary operator $A\in {\rm Aut}({\cal F})$ and its Hermitian conjugated $A^+$ we define the adjoint operator of $\mathsf{A}$,

 complying with the standard definition $\langle \alpha |\mathsf{A}^{\dagger}\beta\rangle =\langle\mathsf{A} \alpha |\beta\rangle$ on the Fock space.
 In what follows we shall meet only self-adjoint one-particle operators as all their parent operators of RQM are reducible and Hermitian with respect to the scalar products of the spaces in which they act.
 We obtain thus an operator algebra formed by fields and self-adjoint one-particle operators which have the obvious properties